Podiceps solidus: Description

 The holotype (PIN 3222/37) is of a distal fragment of the right humerus.
 The additional material that would later be described by Zelenkov (2013) include a distal fragment of the left tibiotarsus (PIN 3378/98), a right coracoid (PIN 3378/113), and a distal portion of a tarsometatarsus (PIN 3378/96) from an immature bird.
 The size of the bones suggests a smaller species of grebe comparable to both black-necked grebe (P. nigricollis) and horned grebe (P. auritus).
 For example, the coracoid is most similar to the black-necked grebe, while the tibotarsus is more closer to those of horned grebes.

 Classification

 The species is a member of the genus Podiceps.
 P. solidus was compared to P. pisanus of the Piacenzian Italy.
 P. pisanus is often considered to be a junior synonym of the horned grebe.
-Zelenkov (2013) argues, however, that P. solidus is not a junior synonym of either P. pisanus or the horned grebe, due to the aforementioned mosiac characters it has with both horned and black-necked grebes, possibly closely related to the last common ancestor of these species.
+Zelenkov (2013) argues, however, that P. solidus is not a junior synonym of either P. pisanus or the horned grebe, due to the aforementioned mosaic characters it has with both horned and black-necked grebes, possibly closely related to the last common ancestor of these species.